pachyderm/pachyderm/examples/opencv/jsonnet/README.md

 edges-1   1       images:/*              2 minutes ago  running / success OpenCV edge detection on images
 ```

-Hopefully, your pipeline ran successfully.
 An output repo of the same name should have been created.
 ```shell
 pachctl list repo
 ```